NC State turning to Leary at QB at No. 23 Wake Forest

 RALEIGH, N.C.
-(AP) — North Carolina State will start redshirt freshman Devin Leary at quarterback t No. 23 Wake Forest.
+(AP) — North Carolina State will start redshirt freshman Devin Leary at quarterback against No. 23 Wake Forest.

 Saturday’s game will be Leary’s first start for the Wolfpack (4-3, 1-2 Atlantic Coast Conference), making him the first redshirt freshman to start at QB for N.C.
 State since current Seattle Seahawks quarterback Russell Wilson did it in 2010.